Garment3DGen: 3D Garment Stylization and Texture Generation: Introduction

-We conducted a plethora of experiments that demonstrate that our method can generate 3D garment assets i) directly from images allowing a frictionless experience where users indicate a requested garment by providing a reference image and quickly obtain a corresponding high-quality 3D asset without manual intervention and ii) from textual inputs describing both real and fantastical garments, and iii) even simple garment sketches that one can quickly draw.
+We conducted a plethora of experiments that demonstrate that our method generates 3D garment assets i) directly from images allowing a frictionless experience where users indicate a requested garment by providing a reference image and quickly obtain a high-quality 3D asset without manual intervention and ii) from text describing both real and fantastical garments, and iii) even garment sketches that one can quickly draw.
 Moreover, we have developed a body-garment co-optimization framework that enables us to scale and fit the garment to a parametric body model.
 This allows us to animate the body model and perform physics-based cloth simulation, resulting in a more accurate representation of the garment's behavior in various novel scenarios.
-In summary, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose a new approach for 3D geometry and texture generation for garments given a base mesh and a single image guidance as inputs.
-We believe that this is the first work aiming to generate textured garment assets that can be useful for downstream simulation tasks. \item We introduce geometry supervisions directly on the 3D space by generating coarse-guidance meshes from the image inputs and use them as soft constraints during the optimization.
-In addition, we provide valuable insights on the impact of different losses that ensure that the output geometries are suitable for downstream tasks such as cloth-simulation or hand-garment interaction. \item We introduce a texture enhancement module that generates high-fidelity UV textures from a single image allowing us to render the output geometries. \item We propose a body-cloth optimization framework that fits the generated 3D garment on a parametric body which unlocks applications such as dressing avatars and the accurate simulation of clothes without artist intervention. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose a new deformation-based approach for 3D geometry and texture generation for garments given a base mesh and a single image guidance as inputs. \item We introduce geometry supervisions directly on the 3D space by generating coarse-guidance meshes from the image inputs and use them as soft constraints during the optimization.
+In addition, we provide valuable insights on the impact of different losses that ensure that the output geometries are suitable for downstream tasks such as cloth-simulation or hand-garment interaction. \item We introduce a texture enhancement module that generates high-fidelity UV textures from a single image allowing us to render the output geometries. \end{itemize}

-\section{Related work}
+\section{Related Work}